genarionogueira/rl-moon-landing/README.md

 # LunarLander Double DQN (PyTorch)

-A clean, seminar-friendly implementation of a Double DQN agent for `Gymnasium`'s `LunarLander-v2`.
+## A clean, seminar-friendly implementation of a Double DQN agent for `Gymnasium`'s `LunarLander-v2`.
 It trains on CPU, logs learning progress, and renders videos of (a) the beginning of training and (b) the final trained agent.

-The learning approach and structure were inspired by the excellent reference implementation here: https://github.com/juliankappler/lunar-lander

----

 ## What you get